 Annual fee: None

 If you have excellent credit, the HSBC Bank Gold Mastercard is an excellent choice for consolidating your credit card debt.
-The 0% APR period only lasts 18 months, but with a lower APR, this card won’t hit you too hard if you don’t repay your debt within the promotion period.
+The 0% APR period only lasts 18 months, but with an APR starting at 12.99 percent, this card won’t hit you too hard if you don’t repay your debt within the promotion period.

 There’s no penalty APR or late fees if you make late payments.
 You aren’t liable for any unauthorized purchases through the HSBC fraud program.